joel-jeremy/externalized-properties/docs/property-resolution.md

 It works by creating dynamic/configurable proxy instances (created at runtime by Java) that implement user-defined interfaces as facade to resolve properties.

+Externalized property names are mapped to proxy methods by using the [@ExternalizedProperty](../core/src/main/java/io/github/joeljeremy7/externalizedproperties/core/ResolverFacade.java) annotation.

 ## 🙋 [Why Dynamic Proxies?](why-dynamic-proxies.md)

 ## 🏎️ Quick Start